 Ethical Adaptation to Climate Change: Human Virtues of the Future

 Jeremy Bendik-Keymer is Elmer G. Beamer-Hubert H. Schneider Professor in Ethics and Associate Professor of Philosophy at Case Western Reserve University.
-He is the author of The Ecological Life: Discovering Citizenship and a Sense of Humanity.
+He is the author of

 An analytically precise and theoretically probing exploration of the challenge to our values and virtues posed by climate change.